- It's the only guitar you'll ever need

 In 1990, Martin began developing environmentally sustainable business procedures that encourage people to utilize alternative wood construction while providing economic, social, and cultural benefits wherever they do business.

-This is yet another example of pushing the envelope with guitar manufacturing to ensure that future guitarists have access to excellent guitars.
+This is another example of pushing the envelope with guitar manufacturing to ensure that future guitarists can access excellent guitars.

 FAQ